What You’ve Gut to Know

 We’ve all been made aware – possibly too aware – of the connection between our mind and our gut at some point: the rumbling stomach in a job interview (or, worse! on a first date), the irritability and brain fog when we’re hungry, the sleepless night after a meal that isn’t sitting quite right.

-There’s more to that connection than just a bit of inconvenience, though.
+There’s more to that stomach and brain connection than just a bit of inconvenience, though.
 It’s a deep one, and it plays a bigger role in our lives than you’d expect.
 If you know how to treat it well, you can leverage the gut-mind connection like your very own digestive, biohacking superpower.
 You can feel great, enjoy better mental health, and know what to do the next time your brain or gut has an off day.

 With gut power comes gut responsibility, you might say.